fullstack-storyteller/CountToN/README.md

 * Ability to handle more number of digits, preferably less than 3
 * A better UI
 * User should be able to control the upper limit for count

+### Do reach out to me with critic, collaboration and general chit-chat @ manish.aec2012@gmail.com